bluebarryz/Sunflower-Seed-Patterns/README.md

 <h3>Rotating by 1/2.01 of a full turn</h3>
 <img src="readme/1_201 turn.gif" alt="1/2.01 turn" width="250" height="250">

+<p>You may have noticed that the number of spiral arms in the seed pattern corresponds to the denominator of the turn size.
+This is clear for the turn sizes of 1/3, and 1/10, as you can clearly see their results of 3 arms and 10 arms, respectively.
+But for the latter two turn sizes, 5/6.02, 1/2.01, this is less clear, but still noticeable, since the denominators are close to an integer, but not quite an integer.
+In any case, it seems that the denominator of the turn size corresponds to the number of spiral arms.
+And it seems like spiral arms tend to waste a lot of space.
+So we want to avoid patterns with spiral arms.</p>

 <h3>Rotating by &#8730;2/2 of a full turn</h3>
 <img src="readme/sqrt(2)_2 turn.gif" alt="sqrt(2)/2 turn" width="250" height="250">

 <h3>Rotating by 1/<i>e</i> of a full turn</h3>
 <img src="readme/1_e turn.gif" alt="1/2 turn" width="250" height="250">

+<p>These two turn sizes are both irrational, meaning they can't be expressed as an integer over another integer (or an integer over an almost-integer, like 5/6.02 or 1/2.01).
+So irrational numbers can't be expressed as fractions, so they don't have a denominator, and so irrational tend to not create any spiral arms (they do, but, as you can see from th GIFs, they aren't well defined.</p>